socketstream/socketstream/README.md

 Back end scaling has yet to be properly documented, but we're keen to continue looking into ways to use ZeroMQ and also Hook IO.
 We will make sure back end scaling is as easy and flexible as possible, but it will no longer be a feature of the framework itself.

-##### Why not use Require.js, AMD or Browserify?

-Right now we're starting off with a much more lightweight solution (about 5 lines of code) which behaves identically to the require() command server-side (at least it will once we implement relative ./ ../ paths).
-It is not a perfect solution yet but it feels like the right direction to go in given SocketStream already takes care of all the bundling.
-We will fully document client-side module loading soon.

 ### Developing on the SocketStream core

 SocketStream is primarily written in CoffeeScript which is 'pre-compiled' into JavaScript using `make build`.
 If you're actively developing on the code make sure you install the dev dependencies first (just clone the project and type `sudo npm link`).